2019 OK

-2019 OK (Note: The name 2019 OK is the provisional designation which is based on the date it was discovered.
-2019 for the year, "O" for half-month of July 16–31, and "K" for the 10th discovery of the second half of July.) is a near-Earth asteroid noted for its sudden, surprise discovery on the day before it flew by at approximately 70,000 km in 2019.
+2019 OK (see provisional designation) is a near-Earth asteroid noted for its sudden, surprise discovery on the day before it flew by at approximately 70,000 km in 2019.
 The object's size is estimated at 187 to 426 ft across, the closest asteroid of such size discovered in 2019.
 It is uncommon for asteroids of this moderately large size to pass within 100,000 km of Earth.

 Discovery

 The first detection made public occurred on 24 July 2019, when it was 0.01 AU from Earth and had an apparent magnitude of 14.7.
 The full moon on 16 July 2019 slowed down the asteroid discovery rate during mid-July.
 The asteroid was detected by Cristóvão Jacques, Eduardo Pimentel and João Ribeiro at the private SONEAR Observatory in Oliveira, Minas Gerais when it was very close to opposition (opposite the Sun in the sky) with a solar elongation of 170 degrees.
 About 10 hours later it was independently detected by ASAS-SN project in images from two of its telescopes, which allowed a preliminary determination of its orbit.
 It was subsequently listed on the Minor Planet Center's Near-Earth Object Confirmation Page (NEOCP) as S511618.
 The listing was confirmed and publicly announced as 2019 OK with three hours remaining before the 25 July 2019 closest approach.

 Various circumstances prevented an earlier discovery, despite the efforts to continuously hunt for such objects.
 The last previous appearance was not lost in the glare of the Sun, but was not favorable to survey instruments located in the Northern Hemisphere, due to its celestial direction in the Southern constellation Capricornus and close to the bright moon.
 The Pan-STARRS1 telescope did record an image of 2019 OK on 28 June 2019 when it was 0.39 AU from Earth and had an apparent magnitude of 22.9.
 Automatic analysis missed detecting the object in the Pan-STARRS image because the object was too faint.
 The Pan-STARRS1 telescope again saw the object on 7 July 2019 when the object was brighter with magnitude 21.2.
 However, it was at that time moving directly towards the observer and its apparent motion across the sky was extremely slow, with a rate of 0.01 degrees/day, and it was not recognized as a moving object.